ulthiel/JuLie.jl/docs/src/index.md

 #No problem afterwards
 ```

-I find the performance by Julia very convincing and this is the real reason why I want to have a Julia package for the things I'm interested in.
 I'm cheating here a bit because I'm using 8-bit integers (thus saving memory).
 But we can also use bigger integers and the Julia implementation is still more efficient:

 ```
 julia> @time partitions(Int64(90)); #this time with 64-bit integers